-In this work, we aim to utilize the proposed method by [2] to explore various models (e.g., factorization techniques, clustering methods) to compare with existing results using established metrics.
-More specifically, the primary goal is to find sets of auxiliary channels which may serve as veto generators.
-As a secondary goal, we also aim to use the techniques to cluster glitch morphology classes to channels based on data obtained from the Gravity Spy catalog.
+In this work, we aim to utilize the proposed method by [2] to explore various models (e.g., factorization techniques, clustering methods) to compare with existing results using established metrics such as precision and recall.
+More specifically, the goals are to find sets of auxiliary channels which may serve as veto generators and to use the techniques to cluster glitch morphology classes to channels based on data obtained from the Gravity Spy catalog.
+This information can be relayed to domain experts who may be able to localize and fix the source of the glitches at their source.

 Given this information, we can use the pipeline established by [2] to test different clustering and factorization models.
 For this work, we will approach the problem in different ways.
 First, we will test Boolean Matrix Factorization (BMF) as a factorization model.
+BMF presents an advantage in which the presence of glitches is treated in a binary fashion within the data matrix.
+As a result, the issue of setting thresholds during the selection of witness channels post-factorization is mitigated.

 Second, we will also use Coupled Matrix-Tensor Factorization (CMTF) to discover morphologically coherent glitches.
 This will allow us to investigate whether the introduction of glitch morphology information (e.g., labels) can lead to the discovery of patterns within glitch classes that are linked to similarities in morphology and behaviors within the auxiliary channel space.